Home » PROMTHEP CAPE PHUKET – The best Sunset Viewpoint in Phuket

 The views while walking down

 Overall it’s a moderate walk and the stunning panoramic views are really worth it!
 You can spot anchored boats and sailing ships bobbing on the water.
-It’s a very idyllic sight and keeps you speechless for minutes.
-Bring a rug to sit on, bring your own wine or beers and enjoy the sunset!
+It’s a very idyllic sight and perfect for peace seekers Bring a rug to sit on, bring your own wine or beers and enjoy the sunset!
 (And of course always take your trash with you 🙂 Leave only footprints in nature).

 Shop and eat at the souvenir store and restaurant